How to Set Up a Professional Free Business Email Address

 Let’s select horde for now.
 You don’t need to make any other changes here.
 Your email account interface will now look something like this –

 These webmail applications generally need no separate setup.
-But the only problem with them is that you’ll have to log in to your Bluehost account every time you want to access it.
+But the only problem is you’ll have to log in to your Bluehost account every time you want to access it.

-This might make you want to discontinue using it in the long run.
 But don’t worry.
 You can use a desktop email application as an alternative.
-By doing that, you can access your email account directly without having to log in to your Bluehost account.
+By doing that, you can access your email account directly without logging in to your Bluehost account.

 Besides, you don’t have to do anything extra.
 Bluehost will auto-detect your application and offer you the necessary settings.
-You’ll find these options right below your webmail applications, and they’ll include IMP and POP3 settings.
+You’ll find these options right below your webmail applications, and they’ll include MX records, IMP, and POP3 settings.

 If you use Gmail, you can also set up email forwarding to your Gmail account to manage your personal and professional emails in the same place.